 Previously, all employers were required to provide a completed 1095-B Health Coverage form (.pdf) to each of their terminated employees (or their beneficiary) who have an HCSP account balance.
 The IRS changed this guideline for tax year 2019.
 Employers are not required to take the above action if they meet the following two conditions:

-- A notice is posted prominently on the municipality’s website or intranet stating that eligible individuals may receive a copy of their 2021 Form 1095-B upon request, accompanied by an email address and a physical address to which a request may be sent, as well as a telephone number that eligible individuals can use to contact the employer with any questions, and
+- By March 2, 2023, post a notice prominently on the municipality’s website or intranet stating that eligible individuals may receive a copy of their 2022 Form 1095-B upon request, accompanied by an email address and a physical address to which a request may be sent, as well as a telephone number that eligible individuals can use to contact the employer with any questions, and

-- The municipality furnishes a 2022 Form 1095-B to any eligible individuals upon request within 30 days of the date the request is received
+- Furnish a 2022 Form 1095-B to any eligible individuals upon request within 30 days of the date the request is received

 MERS will continue to provide you with the data necessary to complete the forms in your secure Employer Portal should participants request this information.
 We will alert you when this information becomes available in December.